0xh3xa/algorithms/README.md

 1. Linkedlist: Use extra space for dealing with links
 2. Array: resize/shrink the array takes some time

-So if you need speed like dealing with internet packet use `Linkedlist` implementation
+So if time is important and don't want to lose any input i.e. dealing with internet packet use `Linkedlist` implementation
 , But if you take care of `memory` space use `Array` implementation

+- How duplicate/shrinking array?
+1. Resize When reach 100% full the array resize(arr.length*2)
+2. Shrink when reach one quarter full to the half resize(arr.length/2)

 ### Application
 1. Parsing in a compiler